 Not all home grids support 240-volt charging, so it is recommended you consult with a professional electrician before attempting 240-volt charging.

 How the Dual Level Charge Cord works

-The Dual Level Charge Cord allows a vehicle-controlled electrical connection to your home.
+The Dual Level Charge Cord allows a vehicle-controlled electrical connection to your home or charging location.

 You can use the standard three-pronged 120-volt plug (NEMA 5-15) for Level 1 charging at your home (up to 1.4kW).
 The larger four-pronged plug (NEMA 14-50) is a 240-volt plug that provides Level 2 charging (7.7kW), similar to AC charging stations you may find in public.